 Having something to do with my hands can definitely help release some of that negative energy.
 When I heard they made jewelry for this purpose I was very interested.
 Especially since it was actually pretty jewelry that looks like regular jewelry!
 I found a spinning ring on Amazon and it’s been a real help.

 But really, isn’t that a pretty ring?
-I know there are lots of options for rings like this (just search “spinner ring” on Amazon) but this particular one comes in several different metals, I chose the rose gold and it was just $10.99.
+I know there are lots of options for rings like this (just search “spinner ring” on Amazon) but this particular one comes in several different metals, I chose the rose gold and it was a great price!

 You probably haven’t even noticed it in some of my outfit photos.
 If you look closely at my hand holding the phone, you can see it on my pointer finger.
 I even took a slow motion video so you could see it in action:

 I don’t wear my “anxiety ring” every day, but I definitely will if I know I’m going to be in a high-anxiety situation or am already feeling a little more prone to it.
 So, pretty much a LOT these days.